Banner Banner

 Marchstraße 23, 10587 Berlin

 The Research Training Group of Dr. Stefan Chmiela focuses on developing machine learning methods for molecular simulations, with a special emphasis on many-body problems in quantum chemistry.
 Modeling many-body problems is computationally intensive due to the rapidly growing number of non-local interactions with system size.
-In quantum chemistry even the smallest practical problems already involve enough interacting electrons to render analytical solutions impossible.
-To address this challenge, the group develops methods that combine fundamental principles from computational physics with statistical modeling approaches.
-A data-driven angle allows questions to be asked in new ways and can give rise to new perspectives on established problems.
-In this context, the group will collaborate with members of BIFOLD’s Inference Systems for the Sciences and Humanities Lab (SCI-Lab).
+In quantum chemistry, even the smallest practical problems already involve enough interacting electrons to render analytical solutions impossible.
+This combinatorial complexity carries over to the simplified atomistic picture adopted by most empirical models, where a lower number of particles interact.
+To address this challenge, the group develops methods that combine fundamental principles from computational physics with statistical modeling approaches to foster a better understanding of quantum phenomena in complex systems.
+This data-driven angle allows questions to be asked in new ways and can give rise to new perspectives on established problems.

 Dr. Stefan Chmiela